Background pattern

 • Women who may become pregnant should use effective contraceptive methods during treatment with Myocet liposomal and for 6.5 months after treatment.

-Driving and operating machinery
+Driving and using machines

 Myocet liposomal contains sodium

-3. How Myocet liposomal is administered
+3. How Myocet liposomal is given

-How much will be administered
+How much will you be given

-• It is administered once every three weeks
+• given once every three weeks

-• The state of your breast cancer
+• the state of your breast cancer

-• Your body's response to the medication.
+• your body's response to the medicine.

 If Myocet liposomal comes into contact with the skin

-If you have any other questions about the use of this medication, ask your doctor or nurse.
+If you have any other questions about using this medicine, ask your doctor or nurse.

-4. Possible Adverse Effects
+4. Possible side effects

 • headache or back pain